 Here's Why Your Branding Strategy Isn't Working

-The media industry is littered with other offerings that have a muddy brand image.
+Branding is the image your company creates in the minds of customers.
+Many popular companies convey images that you probably know well, even if you don't use their products.
+The marketplace is littered with other offerings that have muddy brand images.
 They don't seem to stand for anything or anybody.
-If your media product is in this category, these are the likely reasons why.
+If your product is in this category, there likely are reasons why.

-You're Missing Your Target Audience
+Missing Your Audience

 Media companies usually update their looks regularly, to be seen as fresh, high-tech and trendy.
 There's a look to the USA Today newspaper that's much different from The New York Times.
 Neither paper could adopt the other's look without causing a major disruption in what their readers expect to see.

-By playing it too safe, you may not turn off anyone, but your branding would bring yawns rather than interest.
-A TV station that launches a campaign that says, "Channel 4, We're the One" would probably have viewers wondering about "the one that does what?"
-You didn't say you're #1.
-You didn't say you're the one for breaking news coverage.
-You didn't say anything but something meaningless.
+By playing it too safe, you may not turn off anyone, but your branding could bring yawns rather than interest.
+A campaign that says, "We're the One" would probably have customers wondering about "the one that does what?"
+A vague statement that can be applied to anything won't resonate with customers because they won't connect it to anything specific.